letterlock/brr-deprecated/README.md

 ### compiling

-brr *should'nt* have any dependencies and *should* compile on any system without problems, but i have no clue what i'm doing, so... no promises. :^)
+brr *shouldn't* have any dependencies and *should* compile on any system without problems, but i have no clue what i'm doing, so... no promises. :^)
 i don't currently have any plans to package brr in any way, because, well, i haven't researched how to yet.

 ### todo